Grainne Mullin from Radius Housing talks about the Tenant Participation Accreditation Process with Supporting Communities.

 What are the benefits of accreditation?

-Our assessment framework is designed to provide social landlords with an objective measurement of their Tenant Participation activities through three standardised accreditation levels: bronze, silver and gold.
+Our assessment framework is designed to provide social landlords with an objective measurement of their Tenant Participation activities through four standardised accreditation levels: bronze, silver, gold and platinum.

 TP Accreditation provides quality assurance to the Department for Communities and its Regulatory Branch that your Tenant Participation Strategy is relevant, fit for purpose and aligns with the 10 Principles for Tenant Participation as outlined in the TPS NI (2015-2020).

-Our accreditation will highlight that your organisation involves residents effectively and will flag up opportunities for improvement.
+Our accreditation will demonstrate that your organisation effectively involves residents and highlight opportunities for improvement.